 Federal child labor laws were enacted to set minimum standards to help ensure young people participate in work that is safe and does not jeopardize their health, well-being, or education.
-The information below provides a brief overview of these laws.
+The information below provides a brief overview of these laws for the agricultural worksite.